Assisted dying: BMA says patients should meet end-of-life care doctor first

 The survey, carried out by Focaldata for King’s College London (KCL), found 44% feel worried about the quality of palliative and end-of-life care in the UK, although 46% said they feel confident services will be available when they or loved ones need them.

-Meanwhile, the polling found 61% of the 2,106 adults asked in March were supportive of the assisted dying Bill which is currently being considered by Parliament for England and Wales.
+Meanwhile, the polling found 61% of the 2,106 adults asked in March were supportive of the assisted dying Bill.

 KCL is launching The Impact Centre for Palliative and End-of-Life Care in autumn, a privately-run centre aiming to improve palliative care in the UK, and establish a framework for better care which it said could be applied around the world.